vapor-community/PassKit/README.md

 ```

 > [!IMPORTANT]
-> Whenever your pass data changes, you must update the *modified* time of the linked pass so that Apple knows to send you a new pass.
+> Whenever your pass data changes, you must update the *updatedAt* time of the linked pass so that Apple knows to send you a new pass.

 If you did not include the routes remember to configure APNSwift yourself like this: